junxit/us-congress-bills-115/bill.md

   >   - **(1)** *In general* Not later than January 15 of each year, the head of an Executive agency that communicated about a pending agency regulatory action during the previous fiscal year shall submit to each committee of Congress with jurisdiction over the activities of the Executive agency a report indicating—
   >     - **(A)** the number pending agency regulatory actions the Executive agency issued public communications about during that fiscal year;
   >     - **(B)** the average number of public communications issued by the Executive agency for each pending agency regulatory action during that fiscal year;
-  >     - **(C)** the 5 pending agency regulatory actions with the highest number of public communications issued by the Executive agency in that fiscal year; and
+  >     - **(C)** the five pending agency regulatory actions with the highest number of public communications issued by the Executive agency in that fiscal year; and
   >     - **(D)** a copy of each public communication for the pending agency regulatory actions identified in subparagraph (C).
   >   - **(2)** *Availability of reports* The head of an Executive agency that is required to submit a report under paragraph (1) shall make the report publicly available in a searchable format in a prominent location on the website of the Executive agency.